-Cell Ranger3.1 (latest), printed on 05/31/2020
+Cell Ranger7.1, printed on 12/10/2023

-|Read trimming||Trim off read bases after enrichment primers.|
+|Read trimming||Trim off nucleotides in the read after the enrichment primers.|

-|Graph formation||Build a De Bruijn graph using k = 20|
+|Graph formation||Build a De Bruijn graph using kmer length (k) = 20|

-|Reference-free graph simplification||Simplify the graph by removing 'noise' edges.|
+|Reference-free graph simplification||Simplify the graph by removing noisy edges.|

 |UMI filtering||Filter out UMIs that are likely to be artifacts.|

-|Contig construction||Make contigs by looking for the best path through the graph for each UMI.|
+|Contig construction||Build contigs by looking for the best path through the graph for each UMI.|

-|Competitive deletion of contigs||Remove contigs that are much weaker than other contigs and which are likely to be artifacts.|
+|Competitive deletion of contigs||Compare contigs, remove weak contigs that are likely to be artifacts.|

-|Contig confidence||Define the high confidence contigs, which are likely to represent bona fide transcripts from a single cell associated to a barcode.|
+|Contig confidence||Define high confidence contigs that are likely to represent bona fide transcripts from a single cell (associated to one barcode).|

 |Contig quality scores||Assign a quality score to each base on each contig.|